BACK TO INDEX

 This paper derives new results for certain classes of chemical reaction networks, linking structural to dynamical properties.
 In particular, it investigates their monotonicity and convergence without making assumptions on the form of the kinetics (e.g., mass-action) of the dynamical equations involved, and relying only on stoichiometric constraints.
 The key idea is to find an alternative representation under which the resulting system is monotone.
 As a simple example, the paper shows that a phosphorylation/dephosphorylation process, which is involved in many signaling cascades, has a global stability property.

 4. D. Del Vecchio and E.D.
 Sontag.
 Engineering Principles in Bio-Molecular Systems: From Retroactivity to Modularity.
 European Journal of Control, 15:389-397, 2009.
 Note: Preliminary version appeared as paper MoB2.2 in Proceedings of the European Control Conference 2009, August 23-26, 2009, Budapest.
-[PDF] Keyword(s): systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 5. D. Angeli and E.D.
 Sontag.
 Translation-invariant monotone systems, and a global convergence result for enzymatic futile cycles.
 Nonlinear Analysis Series B: Real World Applications, 9:128-140, 2008.
-[PDF] [doi:10.1016/j.nonrwa.2006.09.006] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] [doi:10.1016/j.nonrwa.2006.09.006] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: